Here’s How a Celebrant Can Help if you are Postponing Your Wedding

 Celebrants are often more than happy to lead ceremonies for LGBTQ+ couples, interracial couples, and couples from different spiritual backgrounds who want to include both cultures in a custom ceremony.
 Of course, any couple who simply wish to have a secular or bespoke wedding ceremony can choose to have a celebrant.
 As mentioned before, the ceremony provided by a celebrant is not restrictive, so can be the wedding an individual couple truly desires.

-How can a celebrant support you if you have to change or postpone your wedding plans during the pandemic?
+How can a celebrant support you if you have to change or you are postponing your wedding plans during the pandemic?

 A celebrant’s main role is to prepare a special, unique and personalised ceremony for their wedding day.
 They work with the couple to create a ceremony that is specifically suited to them, even if that means altering certain things last minute.
 They’ll also run the ceremony on the day, which can be a huge relief if you’re throwing a small, self-organised wedding.